basseynbg/basseynbg/README.md

 ## How to Explore

-Visit [Genuis](https://genuis.dev) to explore these projects.
+Visit [Genius](https://genius.dev) to explore these projects.
 Dive into the code, open issues, and contribute if you're feeling inspired.
 Let's build something remarkable together!

 ## Contact

 Have questions, ideas, or just want to chat?
-Reach out to me on Twitter [@YourHandle](https://twitter.com/YourHandle).
+Reach out to me on Twitter [@Imwhinzy](https://twitter.com/Imwhinzy).

 ---

-Remember, your README is your digital handshake with the world.
-Make it memorable, and let your creativity shine! 🌟🚀

 ## Table of Contents
 - About